-- 5.5(A) explain the significance of issues and events of the 20th century such as industrialization urbanization, the Great Depression, the world wars, the civil rights movement, and military actions - 5.5(C) identify the accomplishments and contributions of individuals and groups as well as in the areas of civil rights, women's rights, military actions, and politics - 5.18(B) identify leadership qualities of national leaders, past and present - 5.17(A) explain why individuals have a duty to participate in civic affairs at the local, state, and national levels - 5.19(A) describe the fundamental rights guaranteed in the Bill of Rights, including freedom of religion speech, and press; the right to assemble and petition the government; the right to keep and bear arms; the right to trial by jury; and the right to an attorney - 5.21(B) summarize the contributions of people of various racial, ethnic, and religious groups to our national identity - 5.22(A) identify the accomplishments of notable individuals in the fields of science and technology s uch as Benjamin Franklin, Eli Whitney, John Deere, Thomas Edison, Alexander Graham Bell, Georg e Washington Carver, the Wright Brothers, and Neil Armstrong - 5.22(B) identify how scientific discoveries, technological innovations, and the rapid growth of technol ogy industries have advanced the economic development of the United States, including the transco ntinental railroad and the space program - 5.22(C) explain how scientific discoveries and technological innovations in the fields of medicine, co mmunication, and transportation have benefited individuals and society in the United States
+- 5.5(A) explain the significance of issues and events of the 20th century such as industrialization urbanization, the Great Depression, the world wars, the civil rights movement, and military actions. - 5.5(C) identify the accomplishments and contributions of individuals and groups as well as in the areas of civil rights, women's rights, military actions, and politics. - 5.18(B) identify leadership qualities of national leaders, past and present. - 5.17(A) explain why individuals have a duty to participate in civic affairs at the local, state, and national levels. - 5.19(A) describe the fundamental rights guaranteed in the Bill of Rights, including freedom of religion, speech and press; the right to assemble and petition the government. - 5.21(B) summarize the contributions of people of various racial, ethnic, and religious groups to our national identity. - 5.22(A) identify the accomplishments of notable individuals in the fields of science and technology such as Benjamin Franklin, Eli Whitney, John Deere, Thomas Edison, Alexander Graham Bell, George Washington Carver, the Wright Brothers, and Neil Armstrong. - 5.22(B) identify how scientific discoveries, technological innovations, and the rapid growth of technology industries have advanced the economic development of the United States, including the transcontinental railroad and the space program. - 5.22(C) explain how scientific discoveries and technological innovations in the fields of medicine, communication, and transportation have benefited individuals and society in the United States.